HMCS Prevost

 His Majesty's Canadian Ship (HMCS) Prevost (/ˈpriːvoʊ/) is a Canadian Forces Naval Reserve Division (NRD) located in London, Ontario.
 Dubbed a stone frigate, HMCS Prevost is a land-based naval establishment for training part-time sailors as well as functioning as a local recruitment centre for the Royal Canadian Navy (RCN).
 Prevost reserve sailors serve on all classes of ship on both coasts and the Great Lakes and have served on many occasions overseas on UN and NATO tours of duty, along with harbour defence units.

 Current

-Today, HMCS Prevost is the home to over 180 naval reservists and generates trained individuals and teams for Royal Canadian Navy's domestic and international operations, while at the same time supporting the Canadian Armed Forces efforts to connect with Canadians through the maintenance of a broad national presence.
+Today, HMCS Prevost is home to just under 180 naval reservists and generates trained individuals and teams for the Royal Canadian Navy's domestic and international operations, while at the same time supporting the Canadian Armed Forces efforts to connect with Canadians through the maintenance of a broad national presence.

 HMCS Prevost is properly referred to as a ship, since it has been officially christened as His Majesty's Canadian Ship.
-However, since the ship is part of the reserves the majority of its sailors do not operate on a full-time basis, though there is a small staff that does.
+Since the ship is part of the reserves the majority of its sailors do not operate on a full-time basis, though there is a small staff that does.

 The ship also hosts, in its wardroom, regular meetings of Fanshawe Yacht Club when the Upper Thames River Conservation Authority facility at Fanshawe Lake is closed for the winter.